shreyanshjaiswal2009/Susceptible_Infected_Recovered_Model_-SIR-Model-GUI-/README.md

 We have 3 files, _**Slider_GUI_Copy.py**_ (Main code) **_pyinstaller_start.bat_** (For using pyinstaller to convert code to .exe) and _**setup.py**_ (for using cx_FREEZE to convert code to .exe; Go to the directory where the Slider_GUI_Copy.py is located and also have setup.py there and run in terminal/cmd **python setup.py build**)

+Please make sure to install all the required libraries. **_The cx_FREEZE, sys and pyinstaller libraries are for conversion of .py to .exe_** you may not install them if you wish not to convert your .py to .exe